 As you pass the vehicle it is normal to exchange a friendly wave with the driver, or just raise your hand.
 Some drivers will give you a friendly toot of the horn.
 This is all part of the experience of being in this remote part of the world.
 And who knows, one of these car drivers could just be your bed and breakfast owner or the barman serving you a drink after your ride.

 I have often come across extremely kind drivers who will make a point of stopping and pulling over to allow me to pass, even when it is not necessary.
-I have rarely experienced agressive driving on rural B-roads.
+I have rarely experienced aggressive drivers on single-track roads.

 Where an A-road is a viable option I adopt a straight and steady poise.
 It is important to concentrate on your road position and maintain it, don’t got too far into the edge of the road.

 Traffic is faster on A-roads that are in more densley populated parts of Scotland and most drivers will not want to slow down for you.
 They will overtake at speed.
 I find that the majority of drivers on A-roads give me enough space when overtaking.
 Without a doubt the most caring and courteous drivers are those in charge of massive articulated lorries.
 They always pull right over to the other side of the road giving me heaps of space.